-Public, patient and community involvement, engagement and participation are at the heart of everything we do.
-Opportunities to get involved range from ARC board membership and advising on or carrying out research, to spreading the word about our findings and delivering training to our partners on the health and care frontline.
+Patient, public and community involvement, engagement and participation are at the heart of everything we do.
+Opportunities to get involved with ARC North Thames' research range from ARC Board membership and advising on or carrying out research, to spreading the word about our findings and delivering training to our partners on the health and care frontline.

 What do we mean by 'public involvement'?

 We use our funder, the National Institute for Health Research (NIHR), definition of public involvement:

 “Public involvement in research is research carried out ‘with’ or ‘by’ members of the public rather than ‘to’, ‘about’ or ‘for’ them.”

 Who can get involved?